New children’s ‘play village’ to open in Warwick

 Shelley and Alan are looking to open the play attraction at the end of January and since launching their website and Facebook page they have gained a lot of support and followers.

 Shelley said: “The welcome from the local community has just been incredible, with different businesses and locals getting in touch on our website and our Facebook page.
-We hope that we well be well received when we open.”
+We hope that we will be well received when we open.”

 Shelley and Alan are currently recruiting for members of staff in a variety of roles.
 For information about the jobs available and how to apply click here.